tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 -   Defines (below relationship)

 *For the record, the original definitions, and the ones used by Velikovsky in his work were “A holon looks up for what it needs to integrate with, looks sideways for what it needs to compete &/or cooperate with, looks down for what it needs to control.”
-These definitions were modified in the tholon not only to reflect a more holistic type of relationship but also because these updated definitions were more in line with real-world test cases.*
+These definitions were modified in the tholon model not only to reflect a more holistic type of relationship but also because these updated definitions were more in line with real-world test cases.*

 <img src="../Images/054-holonrel1.png" style="width:3.6375in;height:1.76389in" alt="Presentation3.png" />